Skip to main content

 4.1 Review and Fix the WordPress Config File

-Open wp-config.php and verify these four values are correct:
+Open wp-config.php and double-check these values:

 define('DB_NAME', 'your_database_name');